Authorisation to present documents missing from the simplified customs declaration

 • If you are applying for retrospective presentation of a preferential document, the guarantee will be reserved for the share of customs debt not levied with the supplementary customs declaration.

-Simplified customs declaration with regular use (additional declaration type C or F)
+Simplified or supplementary customs declaration with regular use (additional declaration type C, F, Y or U)

 • Under “Authorisation”, provide the number of the SDE authorisation.